Managing absence from work due to ill-health

 When an employee is absent on the grounds of ill-health/injury for more than four weeks, the Line manager should make a formal referral to occupational health.
 The Occupational Health Advisor will then contact the employee by the most appropriate means (e.g. by letter, telephone, or by home visit by prior agreement.)
 The Occupational Health Advisor will seek to establish the expected duration of the sickness and will ask the employee to update him/her regularly on progress and on future medical consultations which may provide further information about a possible date of return.

-The Occupational Health Advisor will inform the HR Directorate and the Line manager about:
+The Occupational Health Advisor will inform the People Directorate and the Line manager about:

 If medical opinion suggests that there is a good prospect of recovery within a period of up to 12 months then the employee should be supported in that recovery and in a return to work.
 The options available should be discussed with the employee regularly and may include:

-Where there is no prospect of a return to effective work, having taken all the potential options into account, the Line manager and the HR Directorate may recommend to the relevant Dean/Director and the Director of Human Resources that the employee’s contract of employment should be terminated through the final formal stage of the capability procedure or an application for ill health early retirement supported by the Occupational Health Physician.
+Where there is no prospect of a return to effective work, having taken all the potential options into account, the Line manager and the People Directorate may recommend to the relevant Dean/Director and the Chief People Officer that the employee’s contract of employment should be terminated through the final formal stage of the capability procedure or an application for ill health early retirement supported by the Occupational Health Physician.

-Where it is felt that further investigation is required HR can provide, on request, an individual sickness report for the employee showing all of their absences in the last 12 months with the reason for absence (unless the employee has notified HR that they wish the absence reason to be treated as confidential).
+Where it is felt that further investigation is required the People Directorate can provide, on request, an individual sickness report for the employee showing all of their absences in the last 12 months with the reason for absence (unless the employee has notified the People Directorate that they wish the absence reason to be treated as confidential).

-The above link takes staff to the Government advise on entitlements to Statutory Sick Pay.
+See the Government advice on entitlements to Statutory Sick Pay.
 Staff who are eligible to Statutory Sick Pay may also be entitled to Occupational Sick Pay.
 The Payroll Team will be able to advise on this on a case by case basis.

 Staff who have booked annual leave but are unable to take it because they are sick may reclaim it if they provide a doctor’s certificate.
 This should cover the time they would have been on annual leave.
 If staff are on holiday in a foreign country when they fall ill and wish to claim back the annual leave they must provide a doctor’s certificate or a receipt for medical attention sought in the foreign country.